Angineer/maak-tir/_campaigns/i_dream_of_pelor.md

 ## The Fourth Artifact

-The compass points east, but, as you leave the city, you check again and it seems to point west.
-It appears that the fourth artifact is also located within Smittyville's city limits.
+As you turn a corner in the path and start to descend, the Great Arboretum opens up in front of you.
+Towering trees and unbelievable flowers overwhelm your senses.

-You meander through the crowded streets, puzzling over this unusual turn of events.
-Eventually, you end up at a curious lot.
-It contains a small home, but it is surrounded by beautiful, flowering gardens and a large glass greenhouse.
+Eventually, you end up at a cozy cabin surrounded by beautiful, flowering gardens.
 You stand and take in the impressive greenery, then you notice a small gardener bent over, tending to the plants.
 As you approach and call out, the gardener stands up.
 You see that it is a male half-elf.
 He takes his time standing up, not because he's tired, but because he is very intentional about his movements.
 He looks old and his skin is leathery from the sun; you might even say he has a "weathered" appearance.

 After explaining yourselves, he introduces himself as Ilio Carver.
 When you pull out the coin and show it to him, a look of amazement comes over him.
 "Where... where did you get that?" he asks.
 As you explain the story, he can hardly believe what he's hearing.
 He invites you inside and says that you have a lot to talk about.